Categories: MobileSocial Media

 The journalists stand accused of “undermining state security” and “failing to report foreign funding,” according to Tuesday’s Amnesty International report.

-The foreign-funded citizen journalism app in question, StoryMaker, is part of project funded by the Dutch NGO, Free Press Unlimited.
+The foreign-funded citizen journalism app in question, StoryMaker, is part of a project funded by the Dutch NGO, Free Press Unlimited.

 StoryMaker “is an open source app that enables journalists to publish professional-grade news content including graphics using their phones.”